46th ANNUAL

 ENTRY INFORMATION

-Paintings, Prints, Drawings, and Photography:
+Paintings, Printmaking, Drawings, and Photography:

 • Framed work must not exceed 40 inches in height and 40 inches in width.